h-vn/draft-ietf-radext-tls-psk/draft-ietf-radext-tls-psk.md

 Information from the original TLS exchange (e.g., the original PSK identity) as well as related information (e.g., source IP addresses) may change between the initial full handshake and resumption.
 This change creates a "time-of-check time-of-use" (TOCTOU) security vulnerability.
 A malicious or compromised client could supply one set of data during the initial authentication, and a different set of data during resumption, potentially allowing them to obtain access that they should not have.

 If any authorization or policy decisions were made with information that has changed between the initial full handshake and resumption, and if change may lead to a different decision, such decisions MUST be reevaluated.
 It is RECOMMENDED that authorization and policy decisions are reevaluated based on the information given in the resumption.
-TLS-PSK servers MAY reject resumption where the information supplied during resumption does not match the information supplied during the original authentication.
-If a safe decision is not possible, TLS-PSK servers SHOULD reject the resumption and continue with a full handshake.
+Servers MAY reject resumption where the information supplied during resumption does not match the information supplied during the original authentication.
+If a safe decision is not possible, Servers SHOULD reject the resumption and continue with a full handshake.

 ### Interaction with other TLS authentication methods